Governance and Sustainability Committee Charter

 2. Identify, as necessary, new candidates who are qualified for Board membership in accordance with the guidelines adopted by the Board of Directors.

-3. Review the qualifications of all candidates proposed for Board membership, including any candidates nominated by shareholders in accordance with the Company's by-laws, in light of the guidelines adopted by the Board of Directors.
+3. Review the qualifications of all candidates proposed for Board membership, including any candidates nominated by shareholders in accordance with the Company's by-laws and any candidates recommended by shareholders, in each case, in light of the guidelines adopted by the Board of Directors.

 4. Annually recommend to the Board of Directors the nominees to stand for election at the Annual Meeting of Shareholders of the Company and, as necessary or deemed appropriate, recommend nominees to fill vacancies on the Board of Directors.

-5. Monitor the Board's committee structure and the composition of the committees of the Board and, in consultation with the Chairman of the Board of Directors, recommend changes in such committee structure or the composition or leadership of each committee of the Board of Directors as deemed appropriate.
+5. Make recommendations to the Board of Directors concerning the size, structure, composition and functioning of the Board and, in consultation with the Chairman of the Board of Directors, recommend changes in the Board's committee structure or the composition or leadership of each committee of the Board of Directors as deemed appropriate.

-11. Exercise oversight responsibility for the content and format of the Company's Code of Business Conduct and Ethics, (the “Code”), including the periodic review of the Code and the standards of corporate social responsibility endorsed by the Company in the Code, and recommend changes to the Board of Directors as appropriate; provided that the Committee will not have oversight responsibility for compliance with the requirements of the Code except by non-management directors of the Company and that responsibility for the implementation and administration of the Code provisions will be a management responsibility with periodic reporting to the Committee.
+13. Exercise oversight responsibility for the content and format of the Company's Code of Business Conduct and Ethics, (the “Code”), including the periodic review of the Code and the standards of corporate social responsibility endorsed by the Company in the Code, and recommend changes to the Board of Directors as appropriate; provided that (i) responsibility for the implementation and administration of the Code provisions will be a management responsibility with periodic reporting to the Committee and (ii) responsibility for overseeing compliance with the Code by employees will be exercised by the Audit Committee.

 - V. DELEGATION; USE OF ADVISORS.